Astronomy, Space Science and Astrophysics - MPhys

 This module gives students experience of group work in the context of a physics investigation in an unfamiliar area.
 The module includes workshops for advice about successful group project work, and culminates in each group producing a report and presentation.

 The module will provide a firm grounding in mathematical methods: both for solving differential equations and, through the study of special functions and asymptotic analysis, to determine the properties of solutions.

-You spend a year between Stages 2 and 4 at one of our partner universities in the USA, Canada or Hong Kong.
+Students on a four-year degree programme spend a year between Stages 2 and 4 at one of our partner universities in Canada, Hong Kong or the USA.
 For a full list, please see Go Abroad.
 Places are subject to availability.

-You are expected to adhere to any academic progression requirements in Stages 1 and 2 to proceed to the year abroad.
-If the requirement is not met, you are transferred to the equivalent four-year MPhys programme.
+You are expected to adhere to any academic progression requirements in Stages 1 and 2 to proceed to the Year Abroad.
+If the requirement is not met, you will revert to the equivalent three-year programme.